gollum/gollum/README.md

 When `--config` option is used, certain inner parts of Gollum can be customized.
 This is used throughout our wiki for certain user-level alterations, among which [customizing supported markups](https://github.com/gollum/gollum/wiki/Formats-and-extensions) will probably stand out.

 **All of the mentioned alterations work both for Gollum's config file (`config.rb`) and Rack's config file (`config.ru`).**

+# Contributing

+Please consider helping out!
+See [here](CONTRIBUTING.md) for pointers on how to get started with development.